Municipal Code Violations in Los Angeles, California

 - Operation of marijuana businesses

-Any misdemeanor may be punished by $1,000 fine and up to 1 year in county jail.
+Any misdemeanor may be punished by a $1,000 fine and up to 1 year in county jail.

 And for federal immigration consequences, even certain infractions are considered crimes of moral turpitude, meaning they can lead to the deportation of non-citizens (Title 8 U.S. Code section 1227)

-What should I do if I am charged with a Municipal Code violation?
+What Should I Do if I am Charged with a Municipal Code Violation in Los Angeles?